Because of Your Belief

 With that anchor of understanding, Gwen gradually found her own fearful thoughts being crowded out by feelings of loving compassion.
 “No one in their right mind would deliberately choose to live this way?” she said to herself silently.
 “What inner fears are driving this release of pent up energy?
 What kind of hellish environment must Harriet have been raised in, or exposed to, to give rise to such behaviour?”
 As the noise from the apartment beneath her lessened in intensity and frequency, Gwen was finally able to fall asleep.

 Dear Readers: Attempting to ensure that home “without” always remains peaceful is a losing battle; for our outer environment is subject to ever-shifting circumstances.
-It’s only when we recognize home “within,” (that placeless place beyond name and form) that we realize the peace that passeth all understanding.
+It’s only when we recognize home “within,” (that placeless place beyond name and form) that we realize the peace that passes all understanding.

 Dare to dream (and care for one another).